 The only problem with this approach is that it is possible for both instances of RANDBETWEEN (cells C2 and C3) to return the same value, and thus you end up with the same item selected twice from your list.

-An approach that uses RANDARRAY (which is available only in the Office 365 version of Excel) is subject to the same issue.
+An approach that uses RANDARRAY (which is available only in Excel 2021, 2024, and Microsoft 365) can be subject to the same issue.
+(I said "can be," which I'll explain shortly.)
 In cell C2 you could use the following formula:

 =RANDARRAY(2,1,1,ROWS(Items),TRUE)